concierge-hq/concierge-platform/README.md

 **Expose your service to Agents**
 <br>

 Concierge is a declerative framework that allows LLMs to interact with your applications, and navigate through complex service heirarchies.
-Concierge provides a rich context to guide agents towards domain specific goals.
+With Concierge, you can built applications for AI/LLM use exposed over the web to guide agents towards domain specific goals.
 (Example: Agents browsing, selecting, transcating for online shopping interface).

 ## Core Concepts